spxbhuhb/zakadabar-stack/doc/guides/plug-and-play/schedule/Introduction.md

-# Plug and Play: Schedule
+# Lib: Schedule

-Schedules and executes jobs in single-node or multi-node environment.
+Schedules and executes jobs in single or multi-node environment.

 ## Terminology

 ### Job

-A [Job](../../../../../exp/schedule/src/commonMain/kotlin/zakadabar/lib/schedule/model/Job.kt) is a managed action execution:
+A [Job](/exp/schedule/src/commonMain/kotlin/zakadabar/lib/schedule/data/Job.kt) is a managed action execution:

 - starts at a given time (or after)
 - may be retried automatically after a failure (if retry policy allows)